Dr Nicola JenningsAssociate Lecturer

 - The demand for northern European craftsmanship in fifteenth- and early-sixteenth century Iberia and the impact of this on local production

-- Panel painting in fifteenth-century Castile.
+- Panel painting in fifteenth-century Castile and northern Europe.

 - The patronage of conversos in fifteenth- and early sixteenth-century Castile.